thanhphuchuynh/gocommit/README_GITHUB_ACTIONS.md

   - Multi-platform builds (Ubuntu, macOS)
   - Build artifact uploads

+### 3. Release (`release.yml`)
+- **Triggers**: Push to version tags (`v*`) and manual dispatch
+- **Features**:
+  - Creates GitHub releases automatically
+  - Builds binaries for multiple platforms and architectures
+  - Generates checksums for all binaries
+  - Supports Linux (amd64, arm64), macOS (amd64, arm64), Windows (amd64), FreeBSD (amd64)

 ## Release Process

 ### Automatic Releases
-When you create a Git tag starting with `v` (e.g., `v1.0.0`), the workflow will:
+When you create a Git tag starting with `v` (e.g., `v1.0.0`), the release workflow will:
+1. Create a GitHub release
-1. Build binaries for multiple platforms:
+2. Build binaries for multiple platforms and architectures:
-   - Linux (amd64)
+   - Linux (amd64, arm64)
    - macOS (amd64, arm64)
    - Windows (amd64)
-2. Create a GitHub release with all binaries attached
+   - FreeBSD (amd64)
+3. Generate SHA256 checksums for all binaries
+4. Upload all binaries and checksums to the release

 ### Creating a Release
 ```bash